-Comments: A final grade of 50% or higher is required for successful completion of the course.
-All assignments must be completed to achieve a passing grade.
+Family Assessment Assignment: Comments: A final grade of 50% or higher is Part A 30% required for successful completion of the course.
+Part B 40% All assignments must be completed to achieve a The 15-minute Family Interview Assignment 30% passing grade.
+TOTAL 100%